Please note that selected forms will open in a separate and secured Dulwich College International website.

 Special arrangements can be made for the entrance assessments to be administered at the candidate's current school.
 If a candidate cannot be interviewed, a provisional place may be offered, which can be withdrawn if the College later determines it cannot support the child's needs or there is a concern raised that was not previously known.

-Payment of a one-time non-refundable capital levy is required upon the enrolment of each student into the College.
+Payment of a non-refundable capital levy is required upon the enrolment of each student into the College.
+Capital levy is payable annually and is USD 1500 per family per year.
 This fee contributes to the capital development cost of building and maintaining the campus facilities.

 The cost of school lunches and school trips are borne by parents or guardians.